 When you do a search, you may not realize that in the background, thousands of channels, programs and scripts are working to get you the answer within milliseconds.

 Google has prepared a great interactive infographic that simplifies and explains how search works.
-Of course, many changes have been made to this formula over the years, especially as some sites try to game the system and artificially inflate key factors that Google looks at, such as: back links, domain age, and social marketing efforts.
+Of course, many changes have been made to this formula over the years, especially because some sites try to game the system and artificially inflate key factors that Google looks at such as back links, domain age, and social marketing efforts.